xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 ├── MyLogger.swiftsourceinfo
 ```

-With the static library file and the swiftmodule file now at our disposal, it's time to add those files into a Xcode project and test our library.
+Now we have the static library file and the swiftmodule file at our disposal, it's time to add those files to our Xcode project and test our library.
 However, before running the test, there's an additional step we need to do to make Xcode locate the library and our Swift module file:

 1. Making sure the **Library Search Paths** contain the path to `MyLogger.a`
 2. Adding the `MyLogger.swiftmodule` path to the **Import Paths** under **Swift Compiler - Search Paths** settings